-Returns a name and token table pair (see section ?? about token tables) iterator for every non-zero entry in the hash table.
+Returns a list of names.
 This can be useful for debugging, but note that this also reports control sequences that may be unreachable at this moment due to local redefinitions: it is strictly a dump of the hash table.
+You can use token.create to inspect properties, for instance when the command key in a created table equals 123, you have the cmdname value undefined\cs.